 ansible_connection: local

-specified within the role.
-The device specific variables can be defined under the host_vars directory
+The device specific variables can be defined under the host_vars directory for each device.

 For this lab you are going to be leveraging a specific user that has write permissions for a specific tenant.
 For this reason we have created the Tenant for you.
 The ACI Tenant provides a user space domain for creating network elements and is controlled via RBAC.